-The State has awarded Salt Lake City with an additional \$21,209 in supplemental HOPWA funds.
+The State has awarded Salt Lake City's Housing Authority with an additional \$21,209 in supplemental HOPWA funds.
 The Administration proposes to combine the additional funds with the \$100,000 already awarded to the Housing Authority to provide additional rental assistance for clients what are living with HIV/AIDS.